Evening talks programme

 ‘Ayrshire Birders Abroad’

 These most popular holidays have taken SOC and RSPB members, as well as interested local birders, to a wide variety of places both in Europe and further afield.
-This year Ayrshire Birders Abroad are planning a trip to New England.
+Next year Ayrshire Birders Abroad are planning a trip to New England.
 Further details and information will be made available in The Stonechat, however meantime, please feel free to get in touch with Tony Scott as above, if you would like to receive notifications of these trips.